edu4ml/WSB-ML-PLATFORM-FORKED/readme.md

 3. Login with google prompt.
 4. You should be redirected to url specified under `LOGIN_REDIRECT_URL`.

 -   check that profile was created under: SocialAccounts.SocialAccounts
 -   check that user model instance was created

+## Assumptions how this should look like

+-   how to setup OAuth
+-   how to use it while develop
+-   how to use it in prod
+-   how to deploy it to Docker
+-   how to deploy it to Google App Engine